wslack/wslack.github.io/_posts/2023-12-22-public-interest-tech-job-advice.md

 ### Questions I suggest asking the possible job:
 - What does it look like in six months if you make a successful hire for this role?
 What outcomes are you hoping for?
 - Of my skillset, where do you see me reinforcing where the team is already strong, and where do you see my skills filling a gap on the team?
-- Let's say you and I identify a possibly deeply impactful project I might do, but there's no straightforward way to fund/support it in the org today.
+- Let's say you and I identify a possibly deeply impactful project I might do, but there's no straightforward way to fund or support it in the org today.
 What would the process be like to get support for that?
   - May not apply to everyone's situation.

 ### Questions I suggest asking yourself: